gramado/.github/profile/README.md

-> Main projects:
-> * kernel/  - This is the kernel for Gramado OS.
-> * de/  - This is the desktop environment for Gramado OS.
+This is the Gramado Organization